South Korean Women Win Thriller In Curling, Putting 'Garlic' Gold In Reach

 It also etches a place in history for these women: Never before has South Korea medaled on the sheet — a feat they're now certain to achieve.
 In fact, this is only the country's second Olympic appearance ever in curling, following its inaugural showing in the 2014 Sochi Games.

 Never mind that brief resume, though.
-The curlers — who all share the surname Kim and have earned the affectionate nickname "Garlic Girls" for their rural home county, Uiseong — played like grizzled Olympic veterans Friday.
+The curlers — who all share the surname Kim and have earned the affectionate nickname "Garlic Girls" for their garlic-producing home county, Uiseong — played like grizzled Olympic veterans Friday.

 In Friday's match, they leaped out to an early lead against the only team that has defeated South Korea's first-ranked squad in these Games.
 But just when it seemed as if the avenging would go easy against Japan, who beat the Korean women earlier in round robin play, the Japanese swept back into the game.